-To keep uptodate as we add more content we give regular updates on new material at out group over on Facebook
+To keep uptodate as we add more content we give regular updates on new material at our group over on Facebook.
+If you are interested in reproducing any material please be sure to read the Copyright and Rights Management section lower down this page

 It began as a means to measure and record the performance and reliability of Motorcycles and the components used to make them.
 These trials were required to place pressure on the bikes and so the six day format with strict rules about servicing and component repair were the principle purpose.